AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/variables-deploy.md

 -  `cron_run`—A boolean value that enables or disables the `consumers_runner` cron job (default = `false`).
 -  `max_messages`—A number specifying the maximum number of messages each consumer must process before terminating (default = `1000`).
 Although we do not recommend it, you can use `0` to prevent the consumer from terminating.
--  `consumers`—An array of strings specifying which consumer(s) to run.
+-  `consumers`—An array of strings specifying which consumers to run.
 An empty array runs _all_ consumers.

 -  `multiple_processes`-A number specifying the number of processes to spawn for each consumer.
-Supported in Magento **2.4.4** or greater.
+Supported in Commerce **2.4.4** or greater.

 >[!NOTE]
 >
->To return a list of message queue `consumers`, run the `./bin/magento queue:consumers:list` command.
+>To return a list of message queue `consumers`, run the `./bin/magento queue:consumers:list` command in the remote environment.

 Example array that runs specific `consumers` and the `multiple_processes` to spawn for each consumer: